AbidemiGO/FACE-EYE-HAND-POSE-COMPUTER-VISION/README.md

-The models for face, eye, smile, hand, pose detections and recognitions are designed and developed.
+The models for hand and pose detections and recognitions are designed and developed.